carpentries/lesson-example/_episodes/06-style-guide.md

   output in narrative text."
 ---

-This lesson contains specifc style guidance and their implementation using features of The Carpentries lesson template.
-For more general matters of style, see the [Style Guide](https://docs.carpentries.org/topic_folders/communications/style-guide.html) in The Carpentries Handbook.
+This lesson contains lesson-specifc style guidance and related implementation details related to The Carpentries lesson template.
+For more general matters of style, see the
+[Style Guide](https://docs.carpentries.org/topic_folders/communications/style-guide.html)
+in The Carpentries Handbook.